Ad image

 Also, the back seat has tons of headroom despite the spec sheet claiming it has just one-tenth of an inch more than its ‘Murican rival.
 Clearly, Lincoln doesn’t know how to read a tape measure.

 The Volvo’s interior is a masterpiece of good taste, so it’s just a shame the Sensus infotainment user interface is such a confusing mess.
 This system’s nine-inch portrait display looks like great at first glance but, unfortunately, it’s slower than a cheapo off-brand Android tablet.
 Poke, prod or swipe, and it soon becomes obvious the system has trouble keeping up with inputs.
-Compounding this, the menus and layout are confusing, ditto for the controls in the instrument cluster.
+Compounding this, the menus and layout are confusing, ditto for the controls in the inst

 2017 Lincoln Continental vs. 2017 Volvo S90